 If the humping persists after the pig is neutered, try pushing him back from his shoulders or by creating loud noises that indicate the behavior is not acceptable.
 Pot-bellied pigs are relatively smart animals, so sometimes a firm "no" is all it takes.

 Benefits of Neutering

 Aside from the behavioral effects of neutering your male pot-bellied pig, you will also help prevent testicular and prostatic cancers from developing as well as prostatic infections and enlargement.
 Once your pet is neutered, he is less likely to roam in search of a mate.
-As for breeding, there are plenty of pot-bellied pigs available in shelters and through licensed breeders.
+You needn't worry about the future of the pot-bellied pig population—there are plenty of these pigs available in shelters and through licensed breeders.